dotnet/docs/docs/csharp/tuples.md

 [!code-csharp-interactive[NestedTuples](../../samples/snippets/csharp/tuples/tuples/program.cs#SnippetNestedTuples "Tuples may contain nested tuples that participate in tuple equality.")]

 It's a compile time error to compare two tuples for equality (or inequality) when they have different shapes.
-The compiler won' attempt any deconstruction of nested tuples in order to compare them.
+The compiler won't attempt any deconstruction of nested tuples in order to compare them.

 ## Assignment and tuples